CrunchyData/pg_tileserv/hugo/content/installation/_index.md

 ./pg_tileserv --config /opt/pg_tileserv/pg_tileserv.toml
 ```

-The default settings will suit most uses, and the program autodetects values like the server name.
+The default settings will suit most uses, and the program autodetects values such as the server name.

 ```toml
 # Database connection